-:ACT 2 was ARTS ASSEMBLY's second annual fundraiser, our primary fundraiser to support our programming is curated this year by Alanna Ho for sound and Sasha Kleinplatz for movement.
+:ACT 2 was Arts Assembly's second annual fundraiser, our primary fundraiser to support our programming is curated by Alanna Ho for sound and Sasha Kleinplatz for movement.
 This year's line up features Brady Ciel Marks, Only A Visitor, grand am, Ileana Cheladyn, Daisy Thompson, with a screening by Sydney Southam and DJ sets by Gabi Dao and teku teku.
 With incredible raffle prizes from Big Joy Barber and Salon, Savio Volpe, Osmics, Pazzo Chow, Lucky's, Cartems Donuts, Plenty + Spare, Gilmour Clothing.
 Pallet Coffee Roasters, Federal Store, Dance House, OR Gallery Book Store, Faculty Brewing and more!

 Choreographer: Ileanna Cheladyn is a Vancouver-based emerging dance artist whose practice spans performing, writing, producing, and creating.
 Despite her tendency to hide in the halls of Simon Fraser University, and in the face of her tumultuous relationship with dance, Ileanna's current projects exist in questions of legibility and illegibility, instances of understanding resistance, mapping embodied citizenship and subjectivity, repetition or when something becomes two things at once, pressuring normative bounds of performance and her performing body, and the unease of being.